Review and Analysis of Street Damage

 for the earth retention system.

-NTH also attended several meeting with city and county personnel, law
+NTH also attended several meetings with city and county personnel, law

 departments, utility directors, and contractors.
 The temporary and